wp-plugins/publish-to-schedule/readme.txt

 == Changelog ==

-= 4.0.03 =
-* Tested up to WordPress 4.0.1

-= 4.0.02 =
-* Fixed 1 mistyping on configuration screen.

 = 4.0.01 =
-* Some little changes on configuration screen.
+* Tested up to WordPress 3.8

 = 4.0.00 =
 * As requested, now it is possible to choose how many posts will be scheduled each day.

 = 3.1.12 =
 * Pages and menu items was being automatically scheduled too!
 Now only posts are scheduled as it should be since the beginning!!
 Thanks "nordlund".